-Acknowledgements.
+Acknowledgements

-Supported by the National Ocean Partnership Program, the National Science Foundation ITR program, and the National Aeronautics and Space Administration through the Jason and GRACE missions.
+This work was supported by the National Ocean Partnership Program, the National Science Foundation ITR program, and the National Aeronautics and Space Administration through the Jason and GRACE missions.
 The bulk of the ECCO computations reported here were carried out at the Geophysical Fluid Dynamics Laboratory, NOAA, and at the National Center for Atmospheric Research.
 Thanks are due our many ECCO partners.
 Comments from two anonymous reviewers were helpful.